 4 Oct.
 Friday 09:00 to 21:35

 5 Oct.
-Friday 09:00 to 21:30
+Saturday 09:00 to 21:30

+7 Oct.
+Monday 14:00 to 21:20

 In the list of recommendations below, the name in each instance of "SW/name" is suggested to be the person who would be responsible for coordinating the software implementation (if needed) of the recommendation if confirmed by the JVET.
 Note that there is no need for identifying a person for spec text coordination for HLS adoptions.